Guarantor car finance

 A Guarantor Car Loan

-If the personal loan option sounds appealing, but if you have a less than perfect credit rating, then guarantor car loans could be an option.
-You need someone who has known you for more than twelve months and trusts you to act as a guarantor.
+If the personal loan option sounds appealing, but you have a less than perfect credit rating, then Guarantor car loans could be an option.
+You’ll need someone who has known you for more than twelve months and trusts you to act as a Guarantor.

 Guarantor car loans may be suitable if you do not have a strong credit rating, provided you can afford the monthly repayments.
 You will own the car outright, and you’ll know exactly how much you’ll be paying each month if you chose a loan with fixed interest rates.

 An added benefit is that by making regular repayments, you could improve your credit rating, meaning that you could qualify for better loan rates in future.